GamesCreed

 Crusader Kings III Full Map

-I have logged well over 100 hours into Crusader Kings III on PC and the question that weighed on everyone’s minds regarding to the console release of the title was “Does it hold up to the PC version?” and the answer is surprising.
+I have logged well over 100 hours into Crusader Kings III on PC, and the question that weighed on everyone’s minds regarding to the console release of the title was “Does it hold up to the PC version?” and the answer is surprising.

-The menus that players are familiar with navigating on the rightmost part of the screen are still present but have now been made radial, players navigating through the menus with left and right most triggers, and whilst this is an elegant solution and barely noticeable in regular play.
+The menus that players are familiar with navigating on the rightmost part of the screen are still present but have now been made radial, players navigating through the menus with left and right most triggers, and whilst this is an elegant solution, and barely noticeable in regular play.
 It quickly becomes noticeable when players have to deal with several scenarios at once.
 Navigating from the councilor’s screen to where your schemes are, back to the councilors, the arranged marriages, etc, can quickly become tiresome and make players beg for a mouse.

 Furthermore, this all ties in with window management and how cumbersome it can be in Crusader Kings III on consoles.
-The fact that in order to close down one particular menu, you have to close down every single one is very annoying.
+The fact that to close down one particular menu, you have to close down every single one is very annoying.
 It becomes even worse when you have paused the game and have done many things at once before unpausing the game and unleashing a torrent of angry menus, for example, marriages or wars, leading to an endless cycle of pop-ups combined with open menus that, while easy to manage on PC become overtly more complicated on consoles.

 Crusader Kings III, Xbox Series X, Review, Gameplay, Screenshots, GamesCreed

-Crusader Kings III Arrange Marriage Menu
+Crusader Kings III: Arrange Marriage Menu

 Many key areas of the game stand out and make it easier for players to navigate.
 The hints section that Crusader Kings III veterans will know of is back in this iteration, and it is even better for console users.
 It allows players to prioritize what they can do and what is most important.

-In addition to all of this, the auto-military control simplifies what could have been a very troublesome task.
+In addition to all of this, the automilitary control simplifies what could have been a very troublesome task.
 Although relying on AI may cause trouble, auto-managing your military means that your focus can drift elsewhere while the AI fights your war.

 Regardless of all of the menus, I still found myself becoming immersed and addicted to the world of Crusader Kings III.
 I had numerous children and fell into the horrifying realm of civil war as my children all fought to reunite Spain.
 Or perhaps you are the Byzantine Emperor wishing to channel your inner Aurelian and restore Rome, becoming Restitutor Orbis once more!